-Since 2015, Forensic Outreach has produced four programmes and eight late evenings for the Museum of London — with four additional events slated for the remainder of 2016 and additional commissions expected in 2017.
+Since 2015, Forensic Outreach has produced educational programmes including several late evenings for the Museum of London — with additional events slated for the remainder of 2016 and commissions scheduled in 2017.

-These late evenings were designed to complement the content presented as part of the Sherlock: The Man Who Never Lived and Will Never Die and The Crime Museum Uncovered exhibitions.
+These late evenings were designed to complement the content presented as part of the Sherlock: The Man Who Never Lived and Will Never Die, The Crime Museum Uncovered and the current Fire!
+Fire! exhibitions.
 The majority of our events are sold out and have repeatedly been hailed as tremendously successful for the Museum.

 The Photographers’ Gallery was founded in London in 1971, and was the first independent gallery in Britain that was devoted entirely to photography.

-In 2015, we were commissioned to build an art installation as a light-touch complement to the heavier subject matter covered in the on-going Burden of Proof: The Construction of Visual Evidence photography exhibition.
+In 2015, we were commissioned to build an educational and immersive art installation as a light-touch complement to the heavier subject matter covered in the on-going Burden of Proof: The Construction of Visual Evidence photography exhibition.

-The incredibly detailed crime scene-themed installation involved a narrative focusing on the mysterious disappearance of a fictional character, Ripley Fowler, and invited visitors to solve the mystery using their phone cameras.
+The incredibly detailed crime scene-themed installation involved a narrative focusing on the mysterious disappearance of a fictional character, Ripley Fowler.
+Visitors were invited to learn the scientific methodology and processes inherent to crime scene investigation; as well as the science behind lighting darker scenes in order to solve the mystery using their camera phones.
 Discussions were encouraged on social media.

 Overall, over 82% of visitors who were questioned thought the aims and quality of the activity, as well as the studio floor as a whole, were good or excellent.